-Firewood dries more quickly when it is split large unsplit rounds can take years to dry enough to burn.
-Even when dried, unsplit lons are difficult to ignite because they don't have the sharp edges where the flames first catch.
-Lous as small as 3" (75 mm) should be split to encourage drying.
+Firewood dries more quickly when the split.
+Large unsplit rounds can take years to dry enough to burn.
+Even when dried, unsplit logs are difficult to ignite because they don't have the sharp edges where the flames first catch.
+Logs as small as 3" (75 mm) should be split to encourage drying.